 While most people try to fix their kids (with drugs, therapy, wilderness programs, behavior modification, punishment and rewards), if you truly want to raise responsible kids, you will see that when your child behaves in a way you do not like, it’s not only (or possibly even primarily) your child who needs fixing, it’s you.

 Now, this is not to say that your child may not need therapy or treatment if he or she has been through trauma due to early childhood events that were not in your control or that occurred before you understood the impact of your actions, but if you simply try to fix your child, you’ve missed the opportunity for the true healing that is possible.

 And, if you do not focus on “fixing” yourself, you will likely never fully trust your child to do what is right because you haven’t done the internal work necessary to trust yourself.

 Bottom line: If you want to raise kids who are responsible when it comes to relationship, start with yourself.
 Be responsible with your relationships by learning how to see where you are not and then taking 100% responsibility for your circumstances and make a change.

 If you need support with making a change like this in your relationships, we have many people to recommend who can help.
 Contact us.
 We are so much more than a law firm, we’re here to guide your family to grow it’s family wealth — all of it, including your human capital — from one generation to the next.

-This article is a service of Jill Gregory, Personal Family Lawyer®.
+This article is a service of Jill Gregory, Attorney and Counselor at Law, who develops trusting relationships with families for life.
 We are a family-focused law firm with a mission of guiding your family to grow its family wealth from one generation to the next.
-Click here to schedule your Family Wealth Planning Session and mention the Raising Responsible Kids series and we’ll waive the $750 Family Wealth Planning Session fee for the first 5 families to contact us.